ritua2/IPT/bug_database_with_UI_iteration0/Bug_Collection/MPI/Bug6/README.md

+Run with number of process that is divisible number of my elements

 ### Instructions

 Requirements:
-1. Intel compiler
+1. Intel compiler and an MPI implementation, Intel MPI is valid

 or

-2. gcc and an MPI implementation (MPI, OpenMPI)
+2. gcc and an MPI implementation (mpich, OpenMPI)

 #### Compile: